Matilda the Musical (film): Box office

 In its opening weekend, 25 November 2022, Matilda topped the UK box office with a gross of $5,000,505, beating the previous two weeks' holder Black Panther: Wakanda Forever.

 Matilda remained at the top of the UK box office for three consecutive weeks, until Avatar: The Way of Water.
 As of 9 April 2023, it grossed $34,749,194 in the United Kingdom.

 In 2022, Matilda was the fourth highest-grossing family film in the United Kingdom, earning $22.7 million, behind Minions: The Rise of Gru ($56 million), Sing 2 ($44.1 million) and Sonic the Hedgehog 2 ($34.7 million).

 Audience viewership

 Between its release and June 2023, according to Netflix, the film totaled 81 million hours watched.

 Critical reception

+Vanity Fair discussed Ellen Kane's choreography for "Revolting Children", including the use of parkour-inspired movement and a large child ensemble in the sequence.
 Metacritic assigned the film a weighted average score of 72 out of 100 based on 28 critics, indicating "generally favorable reviews".

 Robbie Collin of The Telegraph wrote Thompson's portrayal of Trunchbull is "a deranged villain to remember".
 The Guardian critic Peter Bradshaw stated "the gleefully sly comedy kindred spirits of Thompson and Minchin come together to form the film's bedrock of naughtiness".
 Matt Patches of Polygon named the "Revolting Children" sequence as one of the best movie scenes of the year.
 Avinash Ramachandran of Cinema Express called it a "fantastical reboot of a beloved classic."